bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/README.md

 ## Algorithm

-The main algorithm is listed in [Algorithms for Red Black Tree Operations (from CLRS text)](http://www.cse.yorku.ca/~aaw/Sotirios/RedBlackTreeAlgorithm.html).
+The main Red-Black binary search tree algorithm is listed in [Algorithms for Red Black Tree Operations (from CLRS text)](http://www.cse.yorku.ca/~aaw/Sotirios/RedBlackTreeAlgorithm.html).

+Note that this algorithm is designed to work with memory pointers to the node data.
+The rebalancing process after the removal of an item from the tree may result in a swapping of data values between nodes.

-There is one complication with the algorithm above in the function `RB-Delete` in the line `then key[z] := key[y]` replaced with the algorithm in [Iterative Algorithm for Red-Black Tree](https://stackoverflow.com/a/11328289).
+ As the nodes are stored as elements in a Solidity *mapping* data structure, [Iterative Algorithm for Red-Black Tree](https://stackoverflow.com/a/11328289) provides an alternative algorithm to perform this swapping.
+In particular, the function `RB-Delete` in the main Red-Black algorithm will need the line `then key[z] := key[y]` replaced with the alternative swapping algorithm.

 <br />